itsuses/itsuses.github.io/index.md

 When you install the App, we are automatically able to access certain types of information from your Shopify account:

 A Store's general settings and information as configured by the merchant in their Shopify admin.
-A customer's order catalog using Shopify's APIs.
+A customer's order and product catalog using Shopify's APIs.

 We collect personal information directly from the relevant individual, through your Shopify account, or using the following technologies: “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.